-Depending on the type of tumor, older children might experience unexplained weight loss, joint or muscle pain, fatigue and frequent fevers.
-Sometimes the tumor doesn’t cause symptoms.
+Depending on the type of tumor, older children might also experience unexplained weight loss, joint or muscle pain, fatigue and frequent fevers.
+Sometimes the tumor doesn’t cause any symptoms at all.

-Heart failure can result from a heart tumor.
+Heart tumors can sometimes cause heart failure.
 Symptoms of heart failure in children include difficulty breathing, difficulty eating, excessive sweating and poor growth.

-Sudden death can occur as a result of a heart tumor, even when the tumor hasn’t caused any previous symptoms.
+Heart tumors can also cause sudden death, even when the tumor hasn’t caused any previous symptoms.

 Some heart tumors are diagnosed prenatally (before the baby is born), when a doctor sees the tumor during fetal echocardiogram.
 In some cases, the Fetal Heart Program can monitor baby and mother throughout the pregnancy and create a plan for labor and care after birth.
 Children’s Hospital has its own delivery unit, the Garbose Family Special Delivery Unit (SDU), on the same floor as the cardiac operating rooms and cardiac patient care units.
 Newborns can be in the care of pediatric cardiologists and specially trained cardiac nurses immediately.
 The Fetal Heart Program team will discuss delivery in the SDU with mother and family.

-After the baby is born, diagnosis may include:
+After your baby is born, diagnosis may include: